-Impact Mitigation • In order to comply with the IFC noise limit of 45 dB(A) some turbines need to be operated in noise r are available for all considered turbine types, the IFC noise limit of 45 dB(A) can be complied with.
-If worst-case assumption of 23 turbine locations, the noise assessment should be redone when the fina- the final number of turbines is available, the noise reduction modes for the corresponding turbine types. • The WTGs will be maintained regularly to ensure that the turbines do not become louder over time.
-Shadow Flicker • Shutdown modules will eliminate the possibility for exceedances of annual and day limits.
-An automa WTG when the sun is shining (direct sunshine on a horizontal area > 120 W/m ).
-These systems shu reached: - More than 30 minutes of shadow-flicker occur on one day at a receptor. - The maximum annual quota of shadow-flicker at a receptor is exceeded.
-When shutdown systems feature a radiation sensor, the turbines only shut down when the sun is not include a radiation detector, the WTG will shut down at all times when the shadow-flicker ass also in cases of overcast sky or fog when there is actually no shadow flicker). • The use of shadow flicker shutdown modules will have a (small) negative effect on the energy yield of Visual Amenity in Settlements or Key Viewpoints • The distance to the planned Lebanon Wind Power wind farm was also increased so that cumulative in • The wind fam design layout follows the existing morphology of the mountain. • Tracks will be designed to follow the existing tracks and fit with contours as far as possible. • The turbines and all the other aboveground structures will be removed at the end of the operational The internal cabling will be underground cabling.
-Transport and Traffic • The temporary removal of concrete bund, curb, electric pole and overhead cable, and demolition of t Authority. • Raising of pedestrian bridges, prohibition of car parking, removal of curbs, electric poles, trees, lamp ground leveling and compaction of significant curves will be coordinated with the Ministry of Transpo • Asphalt speed bumps will be replaced with rubber ones, which we can easily be removed during the immediately after the trucks pass. • Any modification required for the Al Abdeh roundabout will be discussed with the municipality as it is • Such works will be coordinated and permitted by the Developer and the Ministry of Transport and sch pedestrian use are lowest. • The construction of asphalt and gravel roads will occur for a period of 6 months and will be coordinat scheduled for time periods when traffic levels are lowest.
-The construction would be performed unde municipality. • The improved road network will have a positive impact on the health and safety in the area by provid providing greater buffer distances between houses and the road and eliminating dangerous curves/to • Construction of internal track will occur for a period of 3 months and will be coordinated with the Min Occupational health and safety rules, codes and regulations will be followed during works. • The OEM/EPC Contractor will be supervised by and accountable to the Developer. • The transport of WTG components will occur between 11pm and 4am to avoid impacts to communitie • Municipal police will provide end-to-end escort for the transport convoy. • Advance notification of the scheduled transport will be provided to all communities along the route.
+Impact Mitigation • The WTGs will be maintained regularly to ensure that the turbines do not become louder over time.
+If it would become necessary for any unknown reason to reduce the noise output of the wind farm, all possibility to be operated in a noise-optimized mode.
+While the power output would be reduced, this r power levels once the wind farm is in operation.
+Shadow Flicker Shutdown modules will eliminate the possibility for exceedances of annual and day limits.
+An automat WTG when the sun is shining (direct sunshine on a horizontal area &gt; 120 W/m).
+These systems shut reached: More than 30 minutes of shadow-flicker occur on one day at a receptor.
+The maximum annual quota of shadow-flicker at a receptor is exceeded.
+When shutdown systems feature a radiation sensor, the turbines only shut down when the sun is a not include a radiation detector, the WTG will shut down at all times when the shadow-flicker asse also in cases of overcast sky or fog when there is actually no shadow flicker). • The use of shadow flicker shutdown modules will have a (small) negative effect on the energy yield of Visual Amenity in Settlements or Key Viewpoints • The most northern turbines of the layout (WTGs 1-6) were eliminated to minimize landscape impacts.
+Akkar wind farm was also increased so that cumulative impacts were reduced. • The wind fam design layout follows the existing morphology of the mountain. • Tracks will be designed to follow the existing tracks and fit with contours as far as possible. • The turbines and all the other aboveground structures will be removed at the end of the operational life • The internal cabling will be underground cabling.
+Transport and Traffic The temporary removal of concrete bund, curb, electric pole and overhead cable, and demolition of th Authority.
+Raising of pedestrian bridges, prohibition of car parking, removal of curbs, electric poles, trees, lamp p ground leveling and compaction of significant curves will be coordinated with the Ministry of Transport Asphalt speed bumps will be replaced with rubber ones, which we can easily be removed during the tr reinstalled immediately after the trucks pass.
+Any modification required for the Al Abdeh roundabout will be discussed with the municipality as it is u Such works will be coordinated and permitted by the Developer and the Ministry of Transport and sche pedestrian use are lowest.
+The construction of asphalt and gravel roads will occur for a period of 6 months and will be coordinate scheduled for time periods when traffic levels are lowest.
+The construction would be performed under municipality.
+The improved road network will have a positive impact on the health and safety in the area by providi providing greater buffer distances between houses and the road and eliminating dangerous curves/tur Construction of internal track will occur for a period of 3 months and will be coordinated with the Minis Occupational health and safety rules, codes and regulations will be followed during works. • The OEM/EPC Contractor will be supervised by and accountable to the Developer. • The transport of WTG components will occur between 11pm and 4am to avoid impacts to communities Municipal police will provide end-to-end escort for the transport convoy.
+Advance notification of the scheduled transport will be provided to all communities along the route.